urbit/urbit.org-reloaded/content/using/id/bridge-troubleshooting.md

 weight = 5
 +++

+This page covers common issues encountered with the [Bridge](https://bridge.urbit.org) application.

 ### Canvas Issues

 Bridge uses an HTML element called canvas to create your wallets.
 Unfortunately malicious websites can use canvas to identify and track users.
 As a result, some browsers and anti-tracking extensions can interfere with Bridge's ability to generate wallets.